15 Jan – 25 Mar | 7-9pm | Tutor Amy Arnold | £126 (10 weeks)

 About the tutor

-Amy Arnold won the 2018 Northern Book Prize with her debut novel, Slip of a Fish.
+Amy Arnold won the 2018 Northern Book Prize with her debut novel, Slip of a Fish and it has also been shortlisted for the 2019 Goldsmiths prize.
 Reviews in the Guardian and Times Literary Supplement praised its originality.
 Amy is a qualified teacher and has lectured in psychology and taught creative writing at various universities.

 All our ticket prices include a 50p commission; whether booking online, on the phone or at the counter.
 This fee helps us continue to fund our diverse programme.
 Creative learning classes & workshops are exempt.

 Help the environment, save time and skip the queues at the box office with our E-tickets.
 Download tickets to your smart device and present to our front of house staff upon entry.
 Please note: E-tickets are not available for standing events or youth arts classes.